Scientific name: Parthenium hysterophorus

-- pale green and lobed leaves covered with soft, fine hairs
+- pale green, lobed leaves covered with soft, fine hairs

-- small and white flowers grow on the stem tips 4mm across in five distinct corners
+- small, white flowers grow on the stem tips 4mm across with five distinct corners

 - each flower produces four or five seeds

-- seeds are black and wedge-shaped 2mm long with thin white scales and can have up to 100,000 seeds produced per plant.
+- seeds are black and wedge-shaped 2mm long with thin white scales.

-For more information get the parthenium identification fact sheet .
+For more information get the parthenium weed identification fact sheet .

 If you are unsure, contact the Weed Management Branch.

-If you think you may have seen parthenium, or have this weed on your property, do not attempt to control it.
+If you think you may have seen parthenium weed, or have this weed on your property, do not attempt to control it.